 Risks of Eyebrow Feathering

-- Allergic Reactions: Some people may develop an allergic reaction to the pigments used during the treatment.
+- Allergic Reactions: Some people may develop an allergic reaction and redness to the pigments used during the treatment.

 - Infection: Failure to follow proper sanitation and sterilization procedures can pose a risk of infection.

 - Uneven Eyebrows: If the technician is not experienced or skilled, they may create uneven eyebrows or make mistakes.

 - Fading or Discoloration: The pigment used during the treatment may fade or change color over time.

 - Scarring: If the needle penetrates the skin too deeply or repeatedly in the same area, it can cause scarring.

 - Long-Term Maintenance: Eyebrows feathering requires ongoing maintenance and touch-ups to maintain the desired look, which can be time-consuming and costly.